shreeshanthi21/track-trash/README.md

 Live Production URL: [https://track-trash.vercel.app](https://track-trash.vercel.app)

-Screenshots of the site are attached below.
+Screenshots of the site are attached in the end.

 ---